What is International Archaeology Day?

 Collaborating Organizations agree to hold events and/or promote International Archaeology Day to their members.
 Collaborating Organizations will be listed on the International Archaeology Day website.

-Beginning in 2018, all organizations sponsoring qualifying October IAD events will be automatically listed as collaborating organizations once they add their event to the calendar.
-If you are not ready to post your event or you will be collaborating by assisting with publicity and promotion, you can still get your organization’s name added to the Collaborating Organizations page now by filling out the old Collaborating Organization agreement form.
+Since 2018, all organizations sponsoring qualifying October IAD events have been automatically listed as collaborating organizations once they add their event to the calendar.
+If you are not ready to post your event or you will be collaborating by assisting with publicity and promotion or in another manner, you can still get your organization’s name added to the Collaborating Organizations page now by filling out the Collaborating Organization agreement form.

 There are no limitations on the types of archaeology themed events that can be held in conjunction with International Archaeology Day, though events that are open and advertised to the public are preferable.
 Popular events include: archaeology fairs, lab open houses, classroom visits, special tours of museums or sites, symposia, conferences or meetings, student presentations, and lectures.
 See past events for more ideas.